Adjoint ideals and a correspondence between log canonicity and F-purity: Preliminaries

 Throughout this paper, all schemes are Noetherian, excellent and separated, and all sheaves are coherent.
 Let $A$ be an integral scheme of prime characteristic $p$.
 For each integer $e \ge 1$, we denote by $F^e: A \to A$ or $F^e: \sO_A \to F^e_*\sO_A$ the $e$-th iteration of the absolute Frobenius morphism on $A$.
 We say that $A$ is \textit{$F$-finite} if $F: A \to A$ is a finite morphism.
 For example, every scheme essentially of finite type over a perfect field is $F$-finite.
 Given an ideal sheaf $I \subseteq \sO_A$, for each $q=p^e$, we denote by $I^{[q]} \subseteq \sO_A$ the ideal sheaf identified with $I \cdot F^e_*\sO_A$ via the identification $F^e_*\sO_A \cong \sO_A$.
 For a closed subscheme $Y$ of $A$, we denote by $\mathcal{I}_Y$ the defining ideal sheaf of $Y$ in $X$.

 The notion of test ideal sheaves along arbitrary subvarieties was introduced in \cite{Ta2}.
 Below we give an alternate description of these sheaves based upon the ideas of \cite{Sc2}.
-Let $A$ be an $F$-finite integral normal $\Q$-Gorenstein scheme of characteristic $p>0$ and $X \subseteq A$ be a reduced equidimensional closed subscheme of codimension $c$.
+Let $A$ be a normal $\Q$-Gorenstein variety over an $F$-finite field of characteristic $p>0$ and $X \subseteq A$ be a reduced equidimensional closed subscheme of codimension $c$.
 Suppose that the Gorenstein index of $A$ is not divisible by $p$.
 There then exists infinitely many $e$ such that $(p^e-1)K_A$ is Cartier, and we fix such an integer $e_0 \ge 1$.
 Grothendieck duality yields an isomorphism of $F^{e_0}_*\sO_A$-modules

 and we denote by

 the map corresponding to the global section $1$ of $\sO_A$ via this isomorphism.
 When $A$ is Gorenstein, we can describe $\varphi_{A, e_0}$ more explicitly: it is obtained by tensoring the canonical dual $(F^{e_0})^{\vee}: F^{e_0}_*\omega_A \to \omega_A$ of the $e_0$-times iterated Frobenius morphism $F^{e_0}:\sO_A \to F^{e_0}_*\sO_A$ with $\sO_A(-K_A)$.
 Also, the composite map